NEWMAC Coach of the Year 2019

-Brian Kelley is entering his sixth season as the head coach of the Engineers and 11th with the program in 2019.
-He begins the campaign with a 58-26-10 (.670) overall record.
+Brian Kelley is entering his seventh season as the head coach of the Engineers and 11th with the program in 2019.
+He begins the campaign with a 70-29-10 (.683) overall record.

-In addition to four All-NEWMAC performers, Kurt Naugler claimed his third CoSIDA Academic All-District I nod while Riley Doherty was selected as the NEWMAC Rookie of the Year in 2015.
+In addition to four All-NEWMAC performers, Kurt Naugler claimed his third CoSIDA Academic All-District I nod while Doherty was selected as the NEWMAC Rookie of the Year in 2015.
 The Engineers claimed two more All-Conference accolades in 2016 and made Kelley a perfect 4-for-4 in having at least one first teamer.

 The 2014 team reached the NEWMAC finals for the first time in program history and was ranked sixth in the New England region with a 14-5 ledger.
 Three players drew All Conference selections last season and Eric Crevoiserat earned a spot on the NSCAA All-Region third team.
 Additionally, the team ranked seventh in the country in goals against average in 2014.

-Kelley helped the Engineers post a 11-5-1 overall record in 2013 as co-head coach with Malcolm MacPherson.
+Kelley helped the Engineers post an 11-5-1 overall record in 2013 as co-head coach with Malcolm MacPherson.
 Three players drew all-conference recognition, while forward Chris Ciampa was honored as an All-New England performer and Naugler was named a CoSIDA Academic All-District I honoree.
 Matt Farrell was also feted as the NEWMAC Rookie of the Year.

 Prior to his time as head coach, Kelley spent four seasons as an assistant under MacPherson.

-Kelley coached both men's and women's soccer at The Defiance College in Defiance, Ohio.
-Kelley left a legacy at Defiance as he led the Women's team to their first ever winning season and the men to the conference finals in 2003 and 2004.
+Kelley coached both men's and women's soccer at Defiance (OH).
+Kelley left a legacy at Defiance as he led the Women's team to their first-ever winning season and the men to the conference finals in 2003 and 2004.
 Kelley was named the Heartland Conference Coach of the Year on the men's side in 2002 and in 2003 was given the honor for his work with the men's and women's teams.

 Before venturing to Ohio, Kelley was an assistant on the men's and women's soccer teams at Muhlenberg College, his alma mater.